-The PCE/TCE Northeast Contamination site includes the northern portion of the city of York, Nebraska, which is an industrial/urban residential area, and the rural residential area just outside of the northern portion of city limits.
+The PCE/TCE Northeast Contamination site includes the northern portion of the city of York, Nebraska, which includes an industrial and urban residential area, and a rural residential area just outside of the northern portion of the city limits.

 The site is composed of documented releases of hazardous substances, mainly volatile organic compounds (VOCs), into soils and ground water.
-To date, one municipal water supply well has been impacted and taken off line due to contamination.
-The plume has also impacted six private residential water supply wells, which have required alternate water.
+One municipal water supply well has been contaminated and taken off line.
+The plume has also contaminated six private residential water supply wells, which has required provision of alternate water.
 The contamination appears to be coming from the Kroy/Alcan, Kroy Industries and Kroy Building Products facilities.
 However, there may be additional source areas.
 The site ground water plume extends approximately 2.5 miles.

 The ground water plume is comprised of chlorinated solvents, including but not limited to: tetrachloroethene (PCE), trichloroethene (TCE), 1,1,1-trichloroethene (1,1,1-TCA) 1,1-dichloroethylene (1,1-DCE) and 1,1,2-trichloroethane (1,1,2-TCA).